 - This report was determined as a result of a comprehensive site inspection during February 2010.
-The comments and recommendations in this report are based on findings from this site inspection. - The subject trees were visually assessed from the ground using the standard visual tree assessment criteria and notes.
-The inspection was limited to a visual examination of the subject trees from around level without dissection, probing or coring.
+The comments and recommendations in this report are based on findings from this site inspection.

+- The subject trees were visually assessed from the ground using the standard visual tree assessment criteria and notes.
+The inspection was limited to a visual examination of the subject trees from ground level without dissection, probing or coring.
 No woody tissue testing was undertaken as part of this assessment.
-Trees outside the subject site were assessed from the property boundaries only. - Tree height and canopy spread were estimated only. - Diameter at Breast Height (DBH) was measured as outlined in the Australian Standard 4970-2009 • Protection of Trees on Development Sites. - The location of the subject trees was determined from the Site Survey (Ref: Ch4331.057) attached as Appendix 3.
+Trees outside the subject site were assessed from the property boundaries only.

+- Tree height and canopy spread were estimated only.

+- The location of the subject trees was determined from the Site Survey (Ref: Ch4331.057) attached as Appendix 3.
 A number of trees were not shown on this plan.
-Their approximate location has been plotted on this plan. - Details of the proposed development were determined from the Landscape Master Plan attached as Appendix 4. - Tree Protection Measures, Tree Protection Zones and Sensitive Construction Methods for the subject trees were based on methods outlined in Australian Standard 4970-2009 Protection of Trees on Development Sites.
-Refer to Appendix 5. - Tree health was determined by assessing:- - I. Foliaae size and colour - II.
-Pest and disease infestation - III.
-Extension growth - IV.
-Canopy density - V. Percentage of deadwood - VI.
-Presence of epicormic growth - .
-Tree structure was assessed by: - - I. Visible evidence of structural defects or instability - II.
-Evidence of previous pruning or physical damage - The Remaining Life Expectancy Range (RLER) is an estimate of the longevity of the subject trees in their existing growing conditions.
+Their approximate location has been plotted on this plan.

+- Details of the proposed development were determined from the Landscape Master Plan (Option 1, Dwg No. 100/C) attached as Appendix 4.

+- Tree Protection Measures, Tree Protection Zones and Sensitive Construction Methods for the subject trees were based on methods outlined in Australian Standard 4970-2009 Protection of Trees on Development Sites.
+Refer to Appendix 5.

+- Tree health was determined by assessing:-

+- I. Foliage size and colour

+- II.
+Pest and disease infestation

+- III.
+Extension growth

+- IV.
+Canopy density

+- V. Percentage of deadwood

+- VI.
+Presence of epicormic growth

+- Tree structure was assessed by: -

+- I. Visible evidence of structural defects or instability

+- II.
+Evidence of previous pruning or physical damage

+- The Remaining Life Expectancy Range (RLER) is an estimate of the longevity of the subject trees in their existing growing conditions.
 This was calculated by estimating the expected lifespan of the species, less the subject trees' estimated current age.
-The trees have been allocated one of the following Remaining Life Expectancy Ranges: - I. 40 years + - II.
-15-40 years III.
+The trees have been allocated one of the following Remaining Life Expectancy Ranges:

+- I. 40 years +

+- II.
+15-40 years

+- III.
 5-15 years

 - IV.
 Less than 5 years

 - V. Dead or Immediate Removal

 - Landscape Significance was determined by assessing the combination of the cultural, environmental and aesthetic values of the subject trees.
 Whilst these values are subjective, a rating of high, moderate, low or insignificant has been allocated to the trees.
-This provides a relative value of the trees' Landscape Significance which may aid in determining their Retention Value.
+This provides a relative value of the trees' Landscape Significance which 5 aid in determining their Retention Value.